How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 • Oil rig workers may begin their work without proper safety training.
 Businesses must spend money to train workers, and training takes them away from production.

-• There is constant activity in the oil vein.
+• The oil vein is constantly active.
 Workers must be transported to and from the platform by vehicle or helicopter.

 • Oil companies sometimes prioritize investing in building a culture of safety compliance.